talfig/Assembler/README.md

   - The R and E bits are set to 0.
 - This field is added to each word in the instruction's encoding.

 Further information about the A,R,E field will be provided later.
-However, If you’d like to explore this information right away, you can refer to [Linking and Loading: A,R,E Field Encoding](https://github.com/talfig/Assembler/blob/main/README.md#linking-and-loading-a-r-e-field-encoding) section for more details.
+However, If you’d like to explore this information right away, you can refer to [The A,R,E Field Encoding](https://github.com/talfig/Assembler/blob/main/README.md#the-a-r-e-field-encoding) section for more details.

 For a detailed breakdown of how the bits are allocated, see the table below: